ottosokpoes-del/vkcmk/README.md

 For testing purposes, you can login with any username/password combination:

-- **User Role**: Browse cars, add to favorites, contact sellers
+- **User Role**: Browse graders and parts, add to favorites, contact sellers
-- **Admin Role**: Manage car listings, view statistics, CRUD operations
+- **Admin Role**: Manage grader and parts listings, view statistics, CRUD operations

 ## 🚀 Deployment